fbpx

 • This is an interactive and participatory approach.

-Plastic pollution is a huge problem in most countries.
-Here are some articles from South-East Asia, to give you more insight:
+Plastic pollution is a huge problem in most countries in South-East Asia.
+Here are some articles to give you more insight:

 Vietnam is the fourth-largest contributor to marine plastic pollution globally.